rleap-project/dlplan/README.md

 The policy component allows to construct a policy and evaluate state pairs (s, s') on it.

+### 1.5.
+State Space

+The state space component allows to generate state spaces from PDDL input files.

+### 1.6 Weisfeiler-Lehman

+The weisfeiler-lehman component allows to identify subgraphs that are indistinguishable by two-variable first order logic and hence, are also indistinguishable by less expressive description logics.

 ## 2. Building the Library

 ### 2.1.
 Building the C++ Interface